Jenni Sorkin

 Jenni Sorkin (born August 29, 1977) is an American art historian, curator, and educator.
 She is best known for her writing in art criticism, and for highlighting work by feminist artists and artists working in fiber and associated crafts.

 Biography

-Jenni Sorkin born in Chicago, Illinois on August 29, 1977.
+Jenni Sorkin was born in Chicago, Illinois, on August 29, 1977.
 She received a PhD in Art History from Yale University in 2010.
 She also attended the School of the Art Institute of Chicago and Bard College.

+In 2004, Sorkin received the "Art Journal Award" for her publication "Envisioning High Performance" (2003).